Vito0912/abs-opds/README.md

 ## Tested with

 - [x] Thorium
-- [x] Moon+ Reader (Search does not seem to be displayed)
+- [x] Moon+ Reader

 ## Built-In Demo

-Spin up the provided Docker Compose instance and add `http://<local-server-ip>:3010` to your OPDS reader to see a selection of books.
+Spin up the provided Docker Compose instance and add `http://<local-server-ip>:3010` to your OPDS reader and type in the credentials `demo`for both username and password.

 ## Attribution